 The questionnaire for our suppliers to populate includes questions on how they manage potential human rights impacts.
-In 2023, we updated the KYS questionnaire to include a specific question regarding the application of the UNGPs, which requires suppliers to confirm that they adhere to, or have measures in place that align with, the UNGPs.
-This includes a policy commitment to meet the organisation's responsibility to respect human rights; carrying out a human rights due diligence process to identify, prevent, mitigate and account for how the organisation addresses its impacts on human rights; and having processes in place that enable the remediation of any adverse human rights impacts that the organisation causes, contributes to, or is linked to.
+The KYS questionnaire includes a specific question regarding the application of the UNGPs, which requires suppliers to confirm that they adhere to, or have measures in place that align with, the UNGPs.
+This includes a policy commitment to m eet the organisation's responsibility to respect human rights; carrying out a human rights due diligence process to identify, prevent, mitigate and account for how the organisation addresses its impacts on human rights; and having processes in place that enable the remediation of any adverse human rights impacts that the organisation causes, contributes to, or is linked to.
 Additionally, one of the questions addressed to our suppliers in this process specifically refers to legislation in relation to Modern Slavery, including human rights (e.g. protection of human rights, no human rights abuses) and labour (e.g. no forced and compulsory labour, abolish harmful child labour).

-In addition to our existing KYS process, in 2023 we developed an internal Global Sustainability Procurement Guide intended to embed ESG criteria in the supplier selection process and to encourage more transparency between ING and suppliers on their current sustainability commitments.
-The guide, which is currently applied on a voluntary basis, includes human rights criteria for each high-risk procurement category.
+In addition to our existing KYS process, we have an internal Global Sustainability Procurement Guide intended to embed Environmental, Social, Governance (ESG) criteria in our purchasing decisions /supplier selection process.
+The guide includes human rights related questions and criteria for each procurement category.